How to Bet on Soccer

 - If there was 1 goal scored you would lose $160 since 2.6 – 1 = 1.6

 Multiplying 1.6 times your $100 stake equals $160.

 - 0 goals in this game would lead to a $260 loss.

 To reiterate, spread betting does not have a fixed stake since you can lose more than your original stake amount.

 The principle is exactly the same in reverse if we choose to sell instead of buy.
-You get paid more with less goals being scored and have to pay a higher stake if there are a lot of goals that exceed the spread.
+You get paid more with fewer goals being scored and have to pay a higher stake if there are a lot of goals that exceed the spread.

-It may seem that taking the sell side holds more risk since you would have to pay a large amount in a high scoring game, but the truth is that sportsbook are taking a fair shake of the risk here since soccer in inherently a low scoring game, historically.
+It may seem that taking the sell-side holds more risk since you would have to pay a large amount in a high scoring game, but the truth is that sportsbook are taking a fair shake of the risk here since soccer in inherently a low scoring game, historically.

 Asian Handicap Betting

 Asian handicap, often posted as AH on sportsbooks, is a form of betting that is similar to point spread betting in the sense that it’s designed to level the playing field between a more skilled team and a less skilled team.

 Just like point spreads, it gives an advantage to the underdog while handicapping the favorite.